maths/moodle-qtype_stack/doc/en/CAS/Number_bases.md

 ## Maxima functions

-In Maxima, we represent base \(b\) numbers as with an intert form `basen(n, b)`.
-This is similar to the other intert/ephemeral forms such as used in the [scientific units](../Authoring/Units.md).
+In Maxima, we represent base \(b\) numbers as with `basen(n, b)`.
+This is similar to the other inert/ephemeral forms such as used in the [scientific units](../Authoring/Units.md).
 Most of the work in STACK questions should be done with this function.

 We also have the following functions for converting to and from a string representation.